 Need tips about healthcare translations?
 Healthcare Translations appear in many different types of Healthcare Communications.
 Our clients range from Health Plans, Pharmacy Benefit Managers, Pharmaceutical Companies to Medical Device Manufacturers, and each focuses on different areas in the healthcare industry with different standards.
-However, everyone working in healthcare communications should be aware of these considerations when it comes to healthcare translations.
+However, everyone working in healthcare communications should be aware of these considerations when it comes to best practices for healthcare translations.
 Below, we will present 5 quick tips on healthcare translations but let’s first review the “why” around “why communications in healthcare must be translated.”

 Tips about Healthcare Translations and Legal Compliance